 The Mercy Hospital School of Nursing is a commuter school.
 The School is located on the UPMC Mercy campus, in the Uptown neighborhood of Pittsburgh.
-The School maintains three nursing arts laboratories, faculty offices, student lounge, classrooms, conference space, and a computer lab.
+The School maintains two nursing arts laboratories, two simulation laboratories, faculty offices, student lounge, classrooms, conference space, and a computer lab.
 Locker space is available for all students to store their belongings.
-In addition, a health science library is also maintained on the campus of UPMC Mercy.
+In addition, a health sciences library is also maintained on the campus of UPMC Mercy.

 The Brady Library of the Health Sciences is dedicated to meeting the health care information needs of UPMC Mercy.
 The Library’s goal is to support the health professionals involved in patient care, education, research, and the community outreach programs of the hospital.

-The Library is open and staffed Monday through Friday, from 7 a.m. to 5 p.m.
+The Library is located on the 8th floor of the School of Nursing building and is open and staffed Monday through Friday, from 7 a.m. to 5 p.m.
 After-hours entry is available to MHSN students presenting a current UPMC Mercy ID badge.

 The Library’s book collection consists of approximately 4,500 titles arranged according to the Library of Congress Classification System.
 Circulating texts are located on the back wall of the Library.
 Reference books, which do not circulate, are identified with yellow spine labels.
 The online catalog is available on MercyNet/BradyLibrary Electronic Resources.

-Students may perform their own electronic searches of the medical literature by accessing MEDLINE, EBM Reviews, or HealthSTAR, which are available on MercyNet.
+Students may perform their own electronic searches of the nursing and medical literature by accessing MEDLINE, EBM Reviews, or HealthSTAR, which are available on MercyNet.
 Instructional sessions for using these databases can be arranged by contacting a Library staff person.
-The following clinical databases are available: Scientific American Medicine, Micromedex, and UpToDate.
+Bibliographic and clinical databases are available via MercyNet/BradyLibraryElectronicResources/HSLS.

 The Brady Library of the Health Sciences is an institutional member of the Basic Health Sciences Library Consortium (BHSL) for Region I of the Medical Library Network, Pittsburgh BHSL Region I and the Pittsburgh East Hospital Library.

 Students are highly encouraged to own a personal computer as MHSN is a paper-free school.
+The student may prefer a mobile computer such as a laptop or notebook.
 Students are given email accounts and are expected to check emails at least once a day.
 School announcements are sent via email.
 Each nursing course also utilizes the Moodle Course Managment System.
-The pharmacology course is conducted online.
-Carlow University courses may have online components to them.
-Remedial activities for the nursing courses may also be online.
+Various courses are conducted in an online or hybrid format.
+The school of nursing utilizes Microsoft software (Word and Power Point) throughout its courses.

-Two four-bed Nursing Arts Lab, a simulated patient care unit equipped with a variety of manikins, models, and equipment, is available, with supervision to students.
-Additionally, a low fidelity simulation lab is available.
-Experiences in skills labs are a component of most of the nursing courses and assist students in gaining the knowledge and competency needed for delivery of client care.
+Two four-bed Nursing Arts Lab, a simulated patient care unit equipped with a variety of maniquins, models, and equipment, is available, with supervision to students.
+Additionally, a low-fidelity simulation lab as well as a Pharmacology lab are available.
+Experiences in skills labs are a component of all nursing courses and assist students in gaining the knowledge and competency needed for delivery of client care.

 The clinical facilities of UPMC Mercy are utilized for the majority of clinical experiences.
 Experiences are provided in various areas throughout the UPMC Mercy campus.
 Some local, off-campus experiences are used for pediatric and community courses.
 Students are responsible for transportation to the off-campus experiences.